Open your mind to Open Schooling

-Open schooling is based on choice and highly customised needs.
-A high degree of involvement and guidance from parents is required without overstepping the boundaries of autonomy.
-Parents opting for this type of schooling for their child should be aware of the child’s strengths, abilities and interests.
+Open learning is highly customised and based on choice and needs.
+A high degree of involvement and guidance from parents is required without them overstepping the child’s autonomy.
+Parents opting for open schooling for their child should be aware of their child’s strengths, abilities and interests.

-The National Institute of Open Schooling (often abbreviated as NIOS, NOS or National Open School) is the Board of Education for open schools in India.
-This autonomous body was established by the Government of India in 1989.
+The National Institute of Open Schooling (NIOS ) or (NOS for National Open School) is the Board of Education for open schools in India.
+One could also say that it’s a school of open learning.
+This autonomous open school board in India was established by the Government in 1989.
 NIOS administers the secondary and senior secondary examinations of the open school system, which are equivalent to the CBSE and the CISCE exams.

-Currently, about 19 lakh students from across the country are pursuing secondary (class 10), senior secondary (class 12) and vocational education programmes under NIOS.
-It is one of the three national boards, and the only board looking after school education through open and distance education.
+As of 2016, about 19 lakh students from across the country are pursuing secondary (class 10), senior secondary (class 12) and vocational education programmes under NIOS.
+It is one of the three open school boards in India, and the only Indian board looking after school education through open and distance education.
 It is on par with other national/state level boards of school education.

 Curriculum pattern for Board exams